Skip to Main Content

 Official leave of absence

 A degree or advanced certificate candidate whose GPA is at least 3.00 may be granted an official leave of absence for up to a cumulative maximum of two years.
-The Leave of Absence system is now available for the students at BC Webcentral, eServices, Undergraduate/Graduate Student Transactions under Petitions channel.
+The leave of absence system is available at BC WebCentral, eServices, Undergraduate/Graduate Student Transactions, under the Petitions channel.
 The length of an official leave of absence does not affect the deadline for completion of the requirements for the master’s degree or advanced certificate.
-The seven-year time limitation includes all periods of nonattendance for any reason except service in the armed services, Peace Corps or VISTA.
+The seven-year time limitation includes all periods of nonattendance for any reason except service in the armed services, Peace Corps, or VISTA.

 ID card